joedanz/cf-project-tracker/trunk/install/README.txt

 accessible.

 THANKS:
+To Rick Osborne for the SVNBrowser and CFDiff functionality.
-To Ray Camden for his great RSS.cfc used to create RSS activity feeds To Mark Mandel for getting the SVNKit and JavaLoader stuff working To Jeffry Houser and Jeff Coughlin for their many suggestions
+To Ray Camden for the RSS.cfc used to create RSS activity feeds.
+To Mark Mandel for getting the SVNKit and JavaLoader stuff working.
+To Jeffry Houser and Jeff Coughlin for their many suggestions.

 FEEDBACK?
 Please email joe@ajaxcf.com with any suggestions or other feedback.